Why Translating in Your Head is a Problem and Thinking in English is the Answer

 Even the smallest effort is better than nothing.
 Start with a mantra, or motto, that will help you get started each day in English.
 For example, “My English is getting better each day.”

-Think a Little More in English Each Day
+Thinking in English a Little More in Each Day

 Start small.
 Make it a habit to think in English a little each day.
 Set an alarm if it’s hard to remember to switch into English.
 Then use the timer on your phone or computer to 1 minute to start and think only in English for that amount of time.
 It doesn’t matter what you think about, or even if you just say a few of the same phrases over and over.
 See if you can extend the time each day by 30 seconds!